lettucecfd/NATriuM/README.rst

 NATriuM is a high-order finite element lattice Boltzmann solver based on deal.ii
 ----------------------------------------------------------------------

+**This code is the result of two subsequent PhD projects, but the authors are not within academia any more.
+Therefore, is it most likely that we will not answer your questions.**

 It features 2D and 3D unstructured grids and provides two streaming techniques: